Phalcode/gamevault-docs/docs/troubleshooting.md

 ### Games Not Appearing in the List

+- Clear the Searchbox and Press the Search button
 - Check the server log and index logs for any errors.
 It's likely that [your file names are incorrect](./server-docs/structure.md).

 ### Missing Box Arts